yummybomb/ComputerSystems/HW3/README.md

 2. After then/else is handled, process_line looks at the structs and runs the commands based on the contents of the struct.
 If the struct has an input or output file specified, process_line will handle that accordingly.
 3. All built-in commands (such as pwd and cd) are checked and handled in process_line as well.
 4. If a pipe is present, process_line will also pipe accordingly.

-*TODO:*

-Modes:
-- Batch Mode
-- Interactive Mode

-Testing / README:
-- Testing Code
-- Test inputs
-- README: testing strategy / cases, consiered scenarios and how those checks were performed.
-Also general code information.

-Specifications:
-- Determine the number of child processes to start & for each:

-1. The path to the executable file
-2. List of argument strings
-3. Which file sto use for standard IO
-^Process command line in stages (tokens)

-- Wildcard handling

-- Redirection: < and >
-- Pipelines